JuFML/current-tima/README.md

 ## 🔖&nbsp; About

 The Current Time is a project created in a Gustavo Guanabara's JS Course to practice JavaScript getting elements of "new Date()" function.
+The page changes the hour, the background color and the image acording to the current hour.

 ---